giogio2305/doc/README.md

 ### `it` Block
 The `it()` function is used to define an individual test case and is typically placed inside a `describe()` block, which groups related tests together.
 Each `it()` block runs in isolation, ensuring that the application state is reset between tests, so they do not affect one another.
 Using multiple `it()` blocks enhances readability and maintainability by focusing on one functionality or scenario at a time. \
-In our case, one or more it() blocks can refer to the acceptance criteria of an user story.
+In our case, one or more it() blocks can refer to the acceptance criteria of a user story.

 ![it](https://github.com/user-attachments/assets/0c667438-c1e2-43d5-a2bd-efd30815d495)